digitallawyer/openlegaldictionary/_definitions/seizure.md

 title: Seizure
 permalink: "/definitions/seizure.html"
 body: In praotioe.
-The act performed by an officer of the law, under the authority and exigence of a writ, ln taking into the custody of the law the property, real or personal, of a person against whom the judgment of a competent court has pass-ed, condemning him to pay a certain sum of money, in order that such property may be sold, by authority and due course of law, to satisfy the Judgment, or the act of
+The act performed by an officer of the law, under the authority and exigence of a writ, in taking into the custody of the law the property, real or personal, of a person against whom the judgment of a competent court has pass-ed, condemning him to pay a certain sum of money, in order that such property may be sold, by authority and due course of law, to satisfy the Judgment, or the act of